Mumusan0102/Mumusan0102.github.io/index.md

 Hi, here is **Yubin Li (李钰彬)**.
 Welcome to my little world!

 Currently, I am a third-year undergrad majoring in Internet and New Media at Nanjing Normal University, China.
-Two years ago, I was intrigued by theroies in various field like sociology, communication and psychology.
+Two years ago, I was intrigued by various fields like sociology, communication, philosophy and psychology.
 Since then, I have found myself as a person with a strong curiosity and started to be train in scientific research.
 And now, I am seeking to become a grad student.

 If you are interested in any aspect of me, I would love to chat.
 You can email me at *mumusan0102@gmail.com*